 Students becoming ill during the school day must report to the nurse.
-If it is necessary to go home or to a doctor, the nurse will inform the parent/guardian and the student will be released from school.
+If it is necessary to go home or to a doctor, the nurse will inform the parent/ guardian and the student will be released from school.
 (If you have any questions regarding your health, feel free to see the school nurse.)
 Students leaving due to illness without properly checking out will be counted as truant from those classes missed.
 Any student needing to take medication during the school day must have the proper forms completed and medication will be administered by the school nurse.
-Medication forms are available from your doctor or the school office or at www.asdk12.org/depts/health.
+Medication forms are available from your doctor or the school office or at asdk12.org/Page/7810.
 These must be filled out completely so that medication may be safely given during school hours, incomplete forms will not be accepted.

-School nurses also conduct height, weight, health, vision, and hearing screening, and tuberculosis testing in certain grades/ages as required by state law or board policy or if there is reason to suspect a problem.
+School nurses also conduct height, weight, vision, and hearing screening in certain grades as required by state law or board policy, or if there is reason to suspect a problem.